-Members of the campus community are responsible at all times for their guests and/or non-SXU students' actions, conduct and compliance with the Code of Conduct and other policies.
+Members of the campus community are responsible

+at all times for their guests and/or non-SXU students' actions, conduct and compliance with the Code of Conduct and other policies.
 Students may be subject to disciplinary action for failure of their guests to abide by University policies.

-Student organizations are responsible for the activities of their members when an event, gathering or situation appears to be directly related to the student organization either due to the number of members present or affiliation of the event to the student organization.
+Registered Student organizations (RSO) are responsible for the activities of their members when an event, gathering or situation appears to be directly related to the RSO either due to the number of members present or affiliation of the event to the RSO.